NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 starting from scratch.

 To move interest points, right-click on an image and check "Move match point".
-While this is checked you can move interest points by clicking and dragging them within the image extent.
+While this is checked, one can move interest points by clicking and dragging them within the image extent.
 Uncheck "Move match point" to stop moving interest points.

 The edited interest point matches can be saved from the menu.

-If handling *N* images at once becomes to complicated, it is suggested to edit the matches one pair at a time.
+If handling *N* images at once becomes too complicated, it is suggested to edit the matches one pair at a time.

 .. _creatinggcp: